pyscaffold/pyscaffold/docs/dev-guide.rst

 Architecture
 ============

-As indicated in the figure bellow, PyScaffold can be divided in two main execution blocks: a pure Python API and the command line interface wrapping it as an executable program that runs on the shell.
+As indicated in the figure below, PyScaffold can be divided in two main execution blocks: a pure Python API and the command line interface wrapping it as an executable program that runs on the shell.